DimensionDataResearch/glider-gun-v2/docs/development/design-notes.md

 * Local storage
   A local folder is managed by the Glider Gun agent on each node, and this folder is then mounted into the pod as a local volume.

-Given requirements for archiving and restoring state, the local storage option may be preferable.
+Given requirements for archiving and restoring state, the local storage option may be preferable (this can be done with shared storage but it's a little riskier in terms of race conditions).

 ### Shared storage